48. I finally got my pump!

 In the end, I decided to go with the Omnipod Dash and the Dexcom G7 CGM.
 It IS the older omnipod (this is Canada BTW, we are WAY behind here), but there are no tubes!
 Plus I have this awesome app on my phone that talks to both my CGM, and my pump, and with tiny micro bonuses, it keeps my blood sugars under way better control!

 My A1C went down immediately after starting on the pump, as well as my anxiety about getting so many scary hypoglycemic attacks!
-I also use much less insulin then before!
+I also use less insulin then before!
 I don't know, maybe my body is better able to use the smaller amounts this way?
 All I know is this is one great thing about technology!

 If you're on the fence and have been taking insulin injections I highly recommend looking into insulin pumps.
-There are different ones available but honestly it really helps, a few less needles, and a lot less decisions to make has sure helped my quality of life!
+There are different ones available but honestly it really helps, less needles, and a lot less decisions to make has sure helped my quality of life!